 Package name Remarks

 alsa-lib -

 audit-libs -

+bzip2-libs Required when using pgBackRest.

 cyrus-sasl-lib -

 pcp-system-tools Required when using parallel scan.

 gdb Required when using pgx_fjqssinf command.

 glibc -

 iputils Required for Mirroring Controller.

 libnsl2 -

 libicu Provides collation support.
 Install 60.x.

 libgcc -

 libmemcached Required when using Pgpool-II.

 libstdc++ -

 libtool-ltdl Required when using ODBC drivers.

 libzstd -

-llvm Versions 13.0.x or 12.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).
+llvm Versions 17.0.x, 16.0.x, 15.0.x, 14.0.x, or 13.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).

-Install the package that contains libLLVM-13.so, or libLLVM-12.so.

 Package name Remarks

+Install the package that contains libLLVM-17.so,llibLLVM-16.so, llibLLVM-15.so, llibLLVM-14.so, or libLLVM-13.so.

-For example, version 13.0.x of "llvm-libs" published with Application Streams includes libLLVM-13.so.
+For example, version 17.0.x of "llvm-libs" published with Application Streams includes libLLVM-17.so.

-By default, version 13.0.x is used.
+By default, version 17.0.x is used.

-If you use a version other than 13.0.x, specify the version you want to use in the jit_provider parameter in postgresql.conf.
+If you use a version other than 17.0.x, specify the version you want to use in the jit_provider parameter in postgresql.conf.

-For example, use llvmjit-vsn12 when using version 12.0.x.
+For example, use llvmjit-vsn16 when using version 16.0.x.
 Fujitsu Enterprise Postgres uses runtime compilation by default.
 If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.
 You do not need to install llvm if you turn off the jit parameter.

-Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.
+If the jit parameter is on and llvm is not installed, an error may occur during SQL execution.
 For more information about runtime compilation, see "Just-in-Time Compilation (JIT)" in the PostgreSQL Documentation.

 lz4-libs -

 ncurses-libs -

 net-tools -

 nss-softokn-freebl -

 pam Required when using PAM authentication.

 perl-libs Required when using PL/Perl.
 Install 5.26.

 protobuf-c Required if using the Transparent Data Encryption feature when using a key management system as a keystore.
 Install 1.3.0.

 python3 Required when using PL/Python based on Python 3.
-Install 3.6.x.
+Install 3.9.x.

 rsync Required when using Pgpool-II.

 sysstat Required when using pgx_fjqssinf command.
 Set up the sar command after installation.

 redhat-lsb -

 libselinux Required for sepgsql.

 tcl Required when using PL/Tcl.
 Install 8.6.

 unzip -

 xz-libs -

 zlib -

 java-1.8.0-openjdk Required when using the database multiplexing and WebAdmin.
 Use build 1.8.0.312.b07 or later for ppc64le architecture.